Cross-posted to MDK10 Outside.

 Here we take a time out for a little exploration of the bizarre psychology on display among your fellow humans.
 And exhibit A in such a discussion is always the very fact that it can even seem bizarre: if you're human, and you spend by far the most time interacting with other humans versus other species, shouldn't understanding and acceptance of our cognition and behavior be automatic?
 The fact that it can even seem bizarre is bizarre!

 Of course if you went to Moab for a race or some other competition, that is explicitly a zero-sum game, so that's a little different.
 You can't run a marathon and complain that everybody was just trying to win, because the race is explicitly and only a zero-sum status game (even if your goal is a PR).
-Along these lines, I had another friend in college who would play video games with us in college and criticize us for trying to rack up points instead of exploring the world inside the game.
-"Points!
-Points for MDK10!" he would cry with contempt.
+Along these lines, I had another friend in college who would play video games with us and criticize us for trying to rack up points instead of exploring the world inside the game.
+"Oh, points!
+Points for Mike!" he would cry with contempt.
 To which the rest of us offered "It's a game you moron!"
-(He was, and still is, in fact ,a moron.)
+(He was, and still is, in fact, a moron.)

 But the reason that Moab and Banff (and maybe even Taos) can feel so strangely claustrophobic and annoying is that we go out into the wild blue beyond to get away from this nonsense, but by the very fact of people with these interests and personality compositions being concentrated in one place, the games we all play when we socialize become all the more annoying and ridiculous.
-What my naive friend learned that day is that humans will make anything into a status game, even outdoorsiness, as is clearly the case in outdoorsy towns.
+What my naive friend in Olympia learned that day is that humans will make anything into a status game, even outdoorsiness, as is clearly the case in outdoorsy towns, where outdoorsiness is defines status.
 While life certainly does have zero-sum games, it also has a lot of games which are not.
 But status games, relying on relative position as they do, are necessarily zero sum.
 You can't become first in any order without displacing the person who's already there.
 Have you ever noticed how perspicacious people seem to avoid status games?
-My bet it's because these folks wisely learn to minimize competing and zero-sum games to the extent possible, status-oriented or otherwise.
+My bet it's because these folks wisely learn to minimize competing in zero-sum games to the extent possible, status-oriented or otherwise.
 And like it or not, if you spend a lot of time doing outdoor activities, unless you hide those activities, it's likely an important part of your identity, so on some level you're using that to signal qualities about yourself, and to protect our identity we have to puff up our fur in a kind of implied social threat display.
-(Yet another friend of mine wanted to cloak himself in a featureless black sphere, a social event horizon that permitted no information to escape from him - but he soon realized even this would be in vain, as lookers-on would inevitably start commenting on what he was trying to say with such a dramatic choice, and anyway a guy I know has a much better event horizon.)
+(Yet another of my dubious friends wanted to cloak himself in a featureless black sphere, a social event horizon that permitted no information to escape from him - but he soon realized even this would be in vain, as lookers-on would inevitably start commenting on what he was trying to say with such a dramatic choice, and anyway a guy I know has a much better event horizon, no I had an event horizon before it was cool, well I'm so cool I don't need an event horizon, etc.)

 Instead of wearing branded gear, signaling by having a blog would be much better.
 More cultured.
 It would tell you, if you were a sophisticated observer, that the person is not only outdoorsy but also a man of letters, perhaps even with some ironic capacity for self-reflection.